 How to make vegan chocolate cupcakes

-Making the cupcakes part is like making tiny little cakes in a muffin tin.
+Making the cupcakes part is like making tiny little cakes in a muffin tray.
 It’s so fun to bake cute little cupcakes and see them rise in the oven.

 I used to think baking cupcakes was too much work and difficult.
 If the cupcakes don’t rise enough, the ratio of cake and frosting won’t be right, there would be too much frosting and it won’t look good.
 And if they rise too much they just end up tall muffins with no room for frosting!